The 20 Best Vocal Cord Dysfunction Doctors Near Me in New York, US

 English

-Melissa Mortensen is a General Surgeon in Albany, New York.
+Melissa Mortensen is a General Surgeon practicing medicine in Albany, New York.
 Dr. Mortensen is rated as a Distinguished provider by MediFind in the treatment of Vocal Cord Dysfunction.
-Her top areas of expertise are Spasmodic Dysphonia, Vocal Cord Dysfunction, Laryngeal Nerve Damage, Laryngectomy, and Gastrostomy.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Spasmodic Dysphonia, Vocal Cord Dysfunction, Laryngeal Nerve Damage, Laryngectomy, and Gastrostomy.

 When should I see a Vocal Cord Dysfunction doctor in New York, US?